Offering lacrosse to K-8th grade boys and girls every winter and spring

 PRACTICE & GAMES

-K-2nd grade practices 1 day a week and have intra-team games on Sundays.
+K-2nd grade practices on Wednesdays and have intra-team games on Saturdays.

 3rd-6th grade practices 2 days a week with games on Saturdays or Sundays.
 Games are in Scarborough or require travel to local/regional towns.
 Coaches will set their practice days of the week as soon as possible and notify all parents.